siegaarjay-hue/LMArenaBridge/README.md

 ## Description

 A bridge to interact with LM Arena.
-This project provides an OpenAI compatible API endpoint that interacts with models on LM Arena, including experimental support for stealth models.
+This project provides an OpenAI compatible API endpoint that interacts with models on LM Arena.

 ## Getting Started